-- \ We use dissolvable sutures on your incision and occasionally Prolene sutures which are made of a non-absorbable material.
-Prolene sutures will be removed depending on your healing progression. - \ If you are an out-of-town patient please plan to stay the full 2 weeks after surgery to have all incision areas evaluated. - \ Do not apply anything on your incisions for 3 weeks unless asked to do so.
+- \ We use Monocryl sutures on your incision (dissolvable) and occasionally Prolene sutures which are made of a non-absorbable material.
+Prolene sutures will be removed depending on your healing progression. - \ If you are an out-of-town patient, please plan to stay until recommended 2-weeks - \ Do not apply anything on your incisions for 3 weeks unless asked to do so.
 Keep the incisions clean and dry. - \ 3 4 weeks after all sutures have been removed (or when all of your scabs have fallen off and there are no breaks in the skin), you can begin scar treatment. - \ Every patient will also have additional layers of dissolvable sutures under their skin.
 These dissolvable sutures (Monocryl sutures) can take up to 119 days to absorb under the skin.
 On occasion, you may see or feel what seems to be a fishing line material protruding from the incision.
 If this should happen to you, please trim the clear stitch at the skin using sterile scissors or plan to visit our office (or your local provider) so that it can be removed.